harryjph/embedded-systems-cw1/rpi-app/README.md

 * Debug binary: `cargo build`
 * Release binary: `cargo build --release`
 * Debian package: `./package.sh`.
-This can be installed on the Raspberry Pi using: `dpkg -i rpi-app.deb`
+This can be installed on the Raspberry Pi using: `dpkg -i rpi-app.deb` and uninstalled using `dpkg --purge rpi-app`

 # Testing